quanpm45654/project-4-flutter-app/README.md

                  CASE
                    WHEN sub.id IS NOT NULL THEN 'Submitted' ELSE 'Assigned'
-                 END AS submission_status,
+                 END AS submit_status,
                  CASE
                    WHEN f.id IS NOT NULL THEN 'Graded' ELSE NULL
-                 END AS grading_status
+                 END AS grade_status
                FROM students s
                JOIN class_enrollments ce ON s.id = ce.student_id
                JOIN assignments a ON ce.class_id = a.class_id